-- 1. Rack the Expansion Chassis. - 2.
-If a redundant K2 SAN, do the following: - a.
-Verify that MPIO is updated to the latest version on all shared storage K2 clients.
-Refer to instructions in the K2 System Guide. - b.
-Put the system into an "original primary" state.
+1. Rack the Expansion Chassis.

+- 2. If a redundant K2 SAN, do the following: - a) Verify that MPIO is updated to the latest version on all shared storage K2 clients. - b) Put the system into an "original primary" state.
 This means that for all redundant devices (switches, servers, RAID controllers, etc.) the current device acting as primary is the one that was initially configured as primary when the system was originally installed. - 3.
-On the K2 Media Server with the role of primary media file system/metadata server, save a copy of the following files to a different location:

-D:\snfs\config\default.cfg (on some systems this file is named gyfs_hostname.cfg, where hostname is the name of the SNFS file system server.)
+On the K2 Media Server with the role of primary media file system/metadata server, save a copy of the following files to a different location: - D:\snfs\config\default.cfg(on some systems this file is named gvfs_hostname.cfg, where hostname is the name of the SNFS file system server.) - D:\snfs\config\cvlabels - 4.
+Power down the K2 SAN, including RAID storage devices. - 5.

-D:\snfs\config\cvlabels

-- 4. Power down the K2 SAN, including RAID storage devices. - 5.
 Power up the RAID storage devices.
 Verify that they stabilize in an operational state with no errors indicated. - 6.
 Power down RAID storage devices. - 7.
-Cable and configure the Expansion Chassis as instructed in the installation chapter for your level of K2 SAN. - 8.
+Cable and configure the Expansion Chassis. - 8.
 Power up the RAID storage devices.
 Verify that they stabilize in an operational state with no errors indicated. - 9.
-Startup the K2 SAN.
-Refer to the start up procedure in the installation chapter for your level of K2 SAN. - 10.
+Start up the K2 SAN. - 10.
 Bind the RANKs in the Expansions Chassis using Background Bind. - 11.
-When binding is complete, put the K2 SAN in an offline state as follows: - You must access Storage Utility (via the K2 System Configuration application login) with permissions equivalent to K2 administrator or higher. - When you access Storage Utility, the K2 SAN must be offline. - All iSCSI clients and K2 clients in the K2 SAN must be shut down. - 12.
+When binding is complete, put the K2 SAN in an offline state as follows: - a) You must access Storage Utility (via the K2Config application login) with permissions equivalent to K2 administrator or higher. - b) When you access Storage Utility, the K2 SAN must be offline. - c) All iSCSI clients and K2 clients in the K2 SAN must be shut down. - 12.
 Restart all K2 Media Servers.
 Do not use the standard startup processes here.
 Just start up the server(s) and wait until the Windows desktop appears.
 Especially do not use Server Control Panel or start Failover Monitor. - 13.
-In Storage Utility, select Tools | Expand File System By Capacity.

-The first of a series of informational screens opens.

-- 14. Work through the informational screens to verify information.
+In Storage Utility, select Tools I Expand File System By Capacity. - The first of a series of informational screens opens. - 14.
+Work through the informational screens to verify information.
 When the option to retry becomes available, if the new disks are not labeled correctly, retry to start the process.
 If you are not sure, you can retry to be sure.
 Doing so does not cause problems. - 15.
 A message box reports progress.
 When a message reports success, the process is complete. - 16.
 Restart the K2 SAN. - 17.
 If a redundant K2 SAN, test failover capabilities.